 To enter capturing mode, tap Capture at the bottom of the app screen.
 Hold the phone horizontally—Mapillary uses landscape format.
 The bar in the middle of the screen will help you keep the phone level with the horizon.
-Tap the Start button and start moving.
+Tap the red Start button to the right and start moving.
 The app will start taking photos automatically.
 PS!
 Hold the phone steady in front of you.
 It’s you that is supposed to move, not the phone.

 When you feel like you’re done with capturing, tap the exit button at the bottom right (the rectangular one with an arrow).
 You will automatically be taken to the Upload screen which you will use to review and upload your sequences.
 You can begin your uploads and minimize the app.

 Note that Mapillary for Android does support background (picture-in-picture) capture.
 So if you want to use, for example, a navigation app simultaneously with Mapillary, you can minimize Mapillary and do so.